What do you do?

 Why would I need crisis communications?

-Most people and companies don’t need crisis communications until they do.
-In some cases it can be a strategic misstep.
-In others, everything you’ve worked for can be on the line.
-Over the course of my career I’ve dealt with hostile media inquiries, competitive defamation, executive malfeasance, industrial sabotage and vandalism, labor relations and layoffs, financial theft, government overreach, law enforcement issues, fatalities and assaults, a rocket explosion and a plane crash, and Internet trolls.
+Over the course of my career I’ve dealt with hostile media inquiries, competitive defamation, executive malfeasance, industrial sabotage and vandalism, labor relations and layoffs, financial theft, government overreach, law enforcement issues, fatalities and assaults, a rocket explosion, a plane crash and Internet trolls.

-Do you do marketing or advertising / graphic design?
+Do you do marketing or advertising / graphic design / SEO?

 No. I do, however, work with some breathtakingly talented people who do.
 If you’re looking for someone with those skills, I’m happy to make recommendations.